Super Rugby under threat: Seven players test positive for Covid

 After it was revealed earlier in the week that a number of players were considered to be close contacts to cases in Auckland, positive tests have been returned.

-The Herald understands seven players in the Moana Pasifika squad have tested positive for the virus, seeing their pre-season clash against the Highlanders on Saturday night cancelled and put the start of the season in serious doubt.
+The Herald understands seven players in the Moana Pasifika squad have tested positive for the virus, with their pre-season clash against the Highlanders on Saturday night expected to be cancelled and putting the start of the season in serious doubt.

 New Zealand Rugby were not in a position to comment on the situation when approached by the Herald, but said they remained hopeful they would still be able to provide an update tonight as planned.